EvangelMensah/CleaningData/README.md

 Run Analysis
 ============

-This is a programming assignment for Coursera “Getting and Cleaning Data” class This text describes the steps used to create a tidy data file.
+This is a programming assignment for Coursera “Getting and Cleaning Data” class.
+This text describes the steps used to create a tidy data file.
 The final data was constructed through the merger of test and training data.
 The data contains the variables showing means by subject and activity.